mojodojodev/mojodojo.dev/blog.md

 Syntax debates have already begun, which have surprisingly been met with a high level of maturity, once a decision is made the [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) has ceased.
 This is facilitated by the community trust in Chris Lattner's expertise, having led large open source projects building ubiquitous languages, compilers and infrastructure including Clang, LLVM, MLIR and Swift.
 Many languages have no final point of authority, or a lack of trust from the community, and so the bike-shedding never ends.
 This confidence from the Mojo team also extends to responses to negative sentiments, they're not met with defensiveness but with gratitude for the interest, and a hope that they return once the language is more mature.

 ### Language Features
-My takeaway experimenting with Mojo has been that it incorporates my favorite features from my favorite languages:
+Mojo incorporates the best features of various languages:

 - English readability of Python
 - Memory Safety of Rust